April 1, 2021

 Future100: Design Students Rethink the Commons

-In the wake of the pressures of the pandemic and a crisis of social cohesion, architecture and design students draw up concepts for more permeable urban futures.
+In the wake of the pressures of the pandemic and a crisis of social cohesion, students draw up concepts for more permeable urban futures.

 The past 12 months have, for many of us, been a time of confinement and profound social isolation.
 The world shrank, and our routines became even more circumscribed, with little time, if any, spent in public or communal spaces.